 In “Are you investing in the tree or the hole?,” we talked about the danger of seeing failure of an initiative tied to the idea and not execution.
-Sometimes failures are about poor execution, rather than a poor bad_escape_plan2concept, but too often, that difference gets confused in the minds of managers.
+Sometimes failures are about poor execution, rather than a poor concept, but too often, that difference gets confused in the minds of managers.

 It works the other way too.